 I’ve lost count how many times I have bundled my furry friends into the back of my car and headed to the mountains or coast.
 One such trip was to the Metn area close to Hamana, famous for its abundance of cherries and miles of woodland.
 Upon arriving to the area, all one has to do is turn off the main road and onto the quiet back roads.
 I guarantee that you will soon stumble across a wooded area or open field where it is safe to unleash your dogs and go for a long walk.

-One of my favourite haunts to visit with my dogs is the beach.
+One of my favorite haunts to visit with my dogs is the beach.
 Of course, luxury beach resorts are unlikely to allow you in with your dog, but all is not lost.
 Lebanon is teeming with public beaches, many of which are fairly quiet all summer long.
 If you don’t wish to travel too far out of Beirut then Ramlet el Baida’s sandy beach may suffice.
 Personally, I prefer to go further afield and head north to Batroun.
 Along the same coast where White Beach is situated are a number of public beaches.
 Although not sandy, the clear blue waters are simply beyond belief.
 There is even a public beach in Batroun town center.
 Memories of my dogs and I splashing in and out of the water last summer will make sure that we will return again this year.

 ‘Oh, but I don’t have a car’ I hear you say.
 Well don’t give up just because you lack your own transportation.
 Use the bus.
 Last year, after my car broke down, I rode with Austin, my eldest dog, on a bus all the way to Batroun.
 It is worth remembering that not all bus drivers will let you ride with your dog.
 But never give up.
 Try the next bus that comes along.
 The key is to smile and be friendly.

 If riding a bus with your dog is not your thing, a number of hiking companies will allow your dog to accompany you on a hiking tour and at no extra cost.
 It doesn’t hurt to call the hiking companies and ask.
-Of course, the dog in question will have to be on his or her best behaviour and be good with people.
+Of course, the dog in question will have to be on his or her best behavior and be good with people.

 The lack of dog friendly places